 Most of us accumulate massive media libraries over the years.
 Think of all the photos, videos, and music you own.
 Surely you should be able to share all that with other computers on your network — and with a DLNA media server you can!

-First, it’s possible to stream to any Mac at home directly, as described above, using either Elmedia Player, JustStream, or Beamer.
+First, it’s possible to stream to any Mac at home directly, as described above, using either Elmedia Player or JustStream.

 Second, if you want to give other people more control and just share your actual library, you can do so via Home Sharing:

 - Open System Preferences ➙ Sharing

 - Check Home Sharing